JulietteCoetmeur/0920_SymfonyReact_Starter_TodoApp/README.md

 - ``` bin/console make:migration ```
 - ``` bin/console doctrine:migration:migrate ```

-One table todo created with :
+Table `todo` was created with this attributes :
 > id <br>
 > title string NOT NULL <br>
 > description text CAN BE NULL <br>